cedra-labs/docs/docs/move-package-upgrades.md

 struct Token { value: u64 }  // Removed 'store' - not allowed!
 ```

 With these rules in mind, you're ready to safely upgrade your packages.
-If you're unsure whether your changes are compatible, compile with `cedra move compile` first—the compiler will catch compatibility violations before you attempt to publish.
+If you're unsure whether your changes are compatible, compile with `cedra move compile` first - the compiler will catch compatibility violations before you attempt to publish.

 ## Next Steps